Simona Waltert

 Simona Waltert (born 13 December 2000) is a Swiss professional tennis player.
-She has a career-high WTA singles ranking of world No. 88, achieved on 20 October 2025, and a doubles ranking of No. 88, achieved on 27 October 2025.
-To date, she has won one doubles title on the WTA Tour, one singles and five WTA 125 doubles titles.
+She has a career-high WTA singles ranking of world No. 81, achieved on 9 February 2026, and a best doubles ranking of No. 87, achieved on 2 February 2026.
+To date, she has won one doubles title on the WTA Tour, one singles and seven WTA 125 doubles titles.

 Career

 2017: Juniors

 Waltert was a girls' singles semifinalist at the 2017 Wimbledon Championships, losing to eventual runner-up Ann Li.
 On the ITF Junior Circuit, Waltert had a career-high combined ranking of No. 9, achieved on 22 January 2018.

 2019-2023: WTA Tour and major debuts, maiden doubles title

 Waltert made her WTA Tour main-draw debut at the 2019 Ladies Open Lausanne, where she received a wildcard for the singles and doubles tournaments.

 She won her first WTA Tour doubles title at the 2021 Ladies Open Lausanne, partnering Susan Bandecchi.